I almost didn't publish my first LinkedIn carousel.

 Step 1: Pick a Topic That Works for the Format

-Not every topic makes a good carousel.
-The best ones share specific characteristics.
+Not every topic suits a carousel.
+The ones that consistently work:

-Frameworks and processes perform consistently well.
-"My 5-step process for qualifying leads" or "The framework I use for product launches."
-People love structured approaches they can screenshot and reference.
+- Frameworks and processes: "My 5-step process for qualifying leads."
+People save structured approaches they can reference.

-Lessons learned from real experience resonate deeply.
-"7 mistakes I made scaling from 0 to 100 customers."
-First-hand experience is exactly what LinkedIn's expert content scoring rewards.
+- Lessons learned: "7 mistakes I made scaling from 0 to 100 customers."
+First-hand experience is what LinkedIn's expert scoring rewards.

-Contrarian takes with substance generate comments.
-"Why I stopped using [popular approach] and what happened."
-These spark conversation - and comment threads are one of the algorithm's strongest signals.
+- Contrarian takes with substance: "Why I stopped using [popular approach] and what happened."
+These spark the comment threads the algorithm loves.

-If you're struggling with topic ideas, think about what you explain repeatedly to colleagues, clients, or friends.
+Where carousels fall flat is abstract thought leadership ("The future of work").
+Those work better as text posts where your voice carries the argument.
+If you're stuck for ideas, think about what you explain over and over to colleagues or clients.
 That repeated explanation is a carousel waiting to happen.

 Step 2: Outline Before You Design